dieudonne96/et-frontend/README.md

 ## API Backend

-The frontend of this app communicates with a RESTful API backend.
+The frontend of this app communicates with a RESTful API backend, powered by Java and Spring Boot.
 The backend provides endpoints for managing exercises and their details.
 The API documentation can be found [here](https://github.com/dieudonne96/exercisetrackerjava).

 Make sure to set the appropriate API base URL in the `axios` requests to interact with the backend.
 You can configure it in the `axios.defaults.baseURL` in the `ExerciseTracker` component.